dpkingma/nips14-ssl/README.md

 _Warning_: This code is far from fully commented.

+For questions and bug reports, please send me an e-mail at _dpkingma[at]gmail.com_.

 ## Prerequisites

 1. Make sure that recent versions of Python (>2.7) and Theano are installed.